solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 - Message Hash
 - Execution Status

-The receipt would be a structure defined as:
+The transaction receipt would be a structure defined as:

 ```rust
 // Scalars are encoded in little-endian order